-Liquibase Hub is a secure portal that provides the real-time monitoring, reports, organization, and insights into your team's database release automation.
-It provides centralized visibility into distributed Liquibase operations performed against the multiple environments.
+Liquibase Hub is a secure portal that provides real-time monitoring, reports, and insights into your team's database release automation.
+It provides centralized visibility into distributed Liquibase operations performed against multiple environments.

-The Liquibase CLI app sends information to the Liquibase Hub portal when you run the commands that make changes to your database.
-For example,
+The Liquibase CLI app sends information to the Liquibase Hub portal when you run commands that make changes to your database.

 - Go to the Liquibase Hub portal.